johnzxcvbnm/Adi/unit_4/w10d02/student_labs/morning_lab.md

       - Price
       - Stock ID
   - As a user, I can get all prices in the database
+  - As a user, I can get a single price in the database
   - As a user, I can get all prices for a single stock
   - As a user, I can delete a stock price
   - As a user, I can update a stock